katrikorpela/mare/readme.md

 # Databases

-Some reference databases (Silva, RDP, CAZy for carbohydrate utilisation prediction) come with the package to to make getting started easier.
+Some reference databases (Silva, and CAZy for carbohydrate utilisation prediction) come with the package to to make getting started easier.
 To find location of the database, type: filepath <- system.file("extdata", "NameOfTheDatabase", package="mare")

 List of databases: